 Start: The Helix

 Terrain, gradients and access: Predominantly traffic-free cycleway, towpath and woodland trail.

-Route description: This route begins at the fantastic Helix Park in Falkirk, and goes past two of Scotland’s most spectacular landmarks – the Kelpies by Andy Scott and The Falkirk Wheel.
+Route description: This route (HArTT) begins at the fantastic Helix Park in Falkirk, and goes past two of Scotland’s most spectacular landmarks – the Kelpies by Andy Scott and The Falkirk Wheel.
 The route also passes many lesser-known but no less interesting places such as Callendar Park & Estate, a great place for a break to see wildlife and learn about the local history.
 There are numerous cafés and picnic spots for those all important stop-offs and lots to keep the young ones entertained.

 For those seeking a bigger challenge, The Falkirk Wheel marks the junction between the Union and Forth & Clyde canals and NCN 754 follows the towpaths of these two great canals, providing a virtually traffic free cycle route from Edinburgh, right across to Glasgow!

 If you’re looking for more ideas for things to do with the kids during the holidays, then look no further than our family holidays section which is packed with information and events.
 You’ll also find lots more on cycling in Scotland.